davefxy/dotMorten.Maui.AutoSuggestBox/README.md

 ## Sponsoring

-If you like this library and use it a lot, consider sponsoring me.
-Anything helps and encourages me to keep going.
+If you like this library and use it a lot, consider sponsoring dotMorten.
+Anything helps and encourages dotMorten to keep going.

 See here for details: https://github.com/sponsors/dotMorten